graphtastic/subgraph-dgraph-software-supply-chain/docs/design/on--dgraph-docker-compose.md

 ### The Complete docker-compose.yml

-Create a file named `docker-compose.yml` in the root of your project with the following content.
 This configuration defines the three core services, persistent volumes, and a dedicated network for inter-service communication.

+**TODO: use external network**

 ```yaml
 version: "3.8"